kailashnagarajan/multi_arm_bandits/README.md

 # multi_arm_bandits

-Repository containing code for the code.
+The code contains, the $\epsilon$-greedy algorithm and Upper Confidence Bound algortihm for multi-armed bandit simulation.
+This code is for the blog on [Multi Armed Bandits](https://kailashnagarajan.github.io/blog/2022/mabnotes/).